Kevin Huerter has 27 points as Hawks top Pelicans 128-116

 John Collins had 23 points and 10 rebounds for Atlanta, which snapped a three-game losing streak.
 Collins blocked four shots.

-Frank Jackson and Julius Randle each scored 23 points for the Pelicans, who have lost three straight while falling further out of the Western Conference playoff race.
+Frank Jackson and Julius Randle each scored 23 points for the Pelicans, who have lost three straight.
 Elfrid Payton had 15 points, 10 rebounds and 10 assists.

-New Orleans led by 12 points in the second period and 66-65 at halftime before trailing most of the second half.

-Following the game, Randle kicked a trash can in the hallway outside the team’s locker room, a sign of the frustrations for the Pelicans (30-39).
+Young, who had the first triple-double by a rookie in Hawks history in Saturday's loss to Brooklyn, missed his first nine shots from the field before finally scoring on a follow shot early in the fourth period.
+Young had 10 points and 10 assists while shooting only 2 of 14.

 Huerter's hot streak, all in the final six minutes of the half, started immediately after guard Dairis Bertans made his debut for New Orleans.
 Huerter sank a 3-pointer over Bertans, followed by a three-point play when fouled by Bertans, to spark the scoring outburst.